h4md153v63n/h4md153v63n/README.md

 In summary, my journey in engineering and IT has shaped me into a versatile professional with a strong foundation in technology and a drive for continuous improvement.
 I am committed to contributing to the advancement of cybersecurity and making a meaningful difference in the lives of others.

+In the light of local sectoral challenges, I am open to collaboration and knowledge exchange with international peers.
+I believe in the power of global networking to address common issues and drive innovation.
+By establishing connections with foreign counterparts, I aim to contribute to the collective advancement of the IT and security sectors on a global scale.

 - 👋  Hi, I’m H@mdi
 - <img src="https://media.giphy.com/media/ln7z2eWriiQAllfVcn/giphy.gif" height="20"> I’m currently working on Cyber Security
 - 🔭  I’m interested in InfoSec, Pentests, Vulnerability Assessments, and more.